-New enforcement and protection powers
+Modern enforcement and protection powers

-Key features of the new powers:
+Key features of powers now available to the department:

 Report an issue